 1. ALWAYS HAVE IDENTIFICATION

-I understand that many runners don’t like to carry much while they run, but if there’s one thing you should always have on you – it’s identification.
+I understand that many runners prefer not to carry much while they run, but if there’s one thing you should always have on you – it’s identification.
 This one seems like a no-brainer but you’d be surprised how many people don’t carry any.
 The easiest way you can solve this problem is to purchase a RoadID.
 Simply order the bracelet of your liking and put essential information and emergency contacts, in case something was to happen you could be identified/helped quickly.
 This is also great to have if you run a lot of races in different locations.
 Never go for a run without it!

 2. BE VISIBLE